Lewis Hamilton: Music

 Hamilton also has interests in music, saying that "music has been a huge passion of mine since I was really young.
 I started playing guitar when I was 13.
 In here, I can be me, I can be vulnerable.
 I can show a side of me that people don't get to see."
-He features on Christina Aguilera's 2018 song "Pipe" under the pseudonym XNDA, although he did not confirm this until July 2020, when he revealed he had been writing and recording music for ten years.
-Hamilton also made a guest appearance in Cars 2 (2011) in which he voices an anthropomorphic version of himself.
-He then voiced a voice command assistant in Cars 3 (2017).
-Hamilton is credited as an executive producer for the 2018 documentary film The Game Changers.
-Hamilton has also revealed he was offered a role as a fighter pilot in the film Top Gun: Maverick (2022) by Tom Cruise, but was forced to decline the offer due to his Formula One commitments.
+In 2018, he appeared on Christina Aguilera's album Liberation (2018), featuring on the song "Pipe" under the pseudonym XNDA; he did not confirm his involvement until July 2020, when he revealed he had been writing and recording music for ten years.